gwolfis/cloud-automation-workshop/docs/getting_started.md

 ## Introduction

+This workshop makes use of an UDF Blueprint which can be found following this link: https://udf.f5.com/b/2c537e6f-8851-4539-a0c1-c03761b56e16#documentation.

 The created content includes pratical use cases which will help to gain insights when deploying F5 BIG-IP into cloud and want it to become part of the automated eco-system.

 From the workshop use cases you will learn: